 Among them, Bilibili has developed several unique features that enable it to distinguish itself from rival platforms.
 The site allows its viewers to send real-time comments that cross the screen as the video plays, which significantly increases the sense of engagement.
 It also provides a series of ways to immerse its users in what they call the “2-D culture” (whose artifacts include anime, comics and games, also known as the “ACG culture”).

 The later stage of promotion and operation, especially when the game has already gone online, is of vital importance.
-A video or live streaming platform like Bilibili or Douyu for gamers to discuss on is surely something that an outsider to Chinese market should be aware of.
+A video or live streaming platform like Bilibili or Douyu for gamers to discuss on is surely something that an outsider to the Chinese market should be aware of.

 5.0 2-D Culture in China

 The “2-D culture”, a culture developed around the 2-D characters from Japanese manga and anime.
 With its popularity continues to increase in China with a large market potential, many Chinese gaming conglomerates started to bankroll these subcultures.
 A large portion of China’s mobile games feature this particular art style.

 The market research company iResearch published in its 2015 report that the ACG fan population in China has hit the number of 219 million.
 Considering the fact that it is a number bigger than two-thirds of the current population of the United States, the potential of ACG market in China is huge.
 What’s even more exciting is that over 90% of those who follow the ACG culture are below 24.
 This is a demographic which any farsighted gaming company would like to reach to.

 For example, Tencent has announced an investment of around $46 million in local ACG artists and studios to increase its market share in the ACG related products.
 This market has been dominated by Japan over the years.
 This shows that ACG will play an important role in China’s mobile game market for years to come.

 Onmyoji is a 3D anime-style mobile RPG (Role-playing Game) with its set in the mythical Heian period of Japan.
 In the game, gamers adventure in the story solo or team up with friends and guild mates to become the ultimate Onmyoji.
 This mobile game has a strong Japanese animation style, thus the company targeted specifically the ACG community during operation.